Should there be connection problems that do not occur with a direct connection

 And these RJ-connectors are incredibly susceptible to dust and dirt!
 Outside of server rooms, the air may contain lots of dust and dirt, just to mention.
 Appears, that all grease and dust from a normal room atmosphere will preferably deposit on these RJ-connectors!

 In the modular socket, spring-contacts of basically round diameter are meant to contact with their flat-shaped counterparts in the modular-plug.
-So, the possible joint area to make electrical contact, is comparably small and friction forces that could wipe off debris when pluggin' in and out, aren't very effective, too.
+So, the area of electrical contact is comparably small and friction forces that could wipe off debris when pluggin' in and out, aren't very effective, too.
 These connectors MUST get worse with the time.
 Even worse, these contact springs in the modular sockets, seem to wear with time, or just the moment they're exposed to solder heat...

 - USB power-off: Some external USB Hubs have power-down features that can be activated by software drivers or software tools.
 These will actually switch off the USB supply voltage on the USB terminals, rather than just sending sleep command to the connected device.
 An attached LAN-Priority-Switch could also be de-energized by this feature, enabling the Master to deliberately switch himself "offline" from the desktop and grant LAN access to the Subordinate.